ujohn33/VVSG_demo/README.md

 ## Features

-- Load a pre-trained model and a scaler from disk.
-- User inputs for building type and yearly electricity consumption.
-- Advanced options for specifying the fraction of evening/morning and weekend/weekday load.
 - Based on the user inputs, the algorithm picks the most fitting cluster and generates a standard synthetic load profile.

 ## Usage